Last Updated on March 9, 2025

 Less than 10 minutes down the road from the park, you’ll come to Kylemore Abbey, one of the most spectacular places you’ll find in Ireland.
 Originally a millionaire’s mansion, it has been the Sisters of the Benedictine Order’s home in Ireland since 1920.

 In addition to the Gothic Revival castle, the highlight of Kylemore is its huge Victorian Walled Garden.
 The six-acre garden, divided into two by a mountain stream, only contains plant varieties from the Victorian era.
-Plan to spend some time here touring the castle and walking about the gardens and woodlands.
+Plan to spend time here touring the castle and walking about the gardens and woodlands.
 You’ll also find a craft and design shop and a restaurant.

 Beguiling Westport